opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/airtable.rst

 .. admonition:: Note
    :class: note

-   The Airtable Rest API is limited to 5 requests per second per base.
+   The Airtable REST API is limited to 5 requests per second per base.
 Try not to schedule updates of tables from the same base  all at once.